Kenny takes over Ireland job as FAI terminate McCarthy's contract

 Robbie Keane’s future in the FAI remains uncertain, as Kenny is not duty bound to retain McCarthy’s coach in his set-up.

-The new boss will likely promote his backroom team from the U21s, including coaches Keith Andrews and Jim Crawford.
+The new boss will likely promote his backroom team from the U21s, including coaches Keith Andrews and Jim Crawford, though the latter could succeed Kenny as U21 boss, with Damien Duff replacing Keane in the supporting role.

 [readmore] 992187[/readmore]